 AwardWallet receives compensation from advertising partners for links on the blog.
-Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Booking yourself into a swanky Lufthansa First Class seat using points and miles is an aspiration for many in this hobby.
+Booking yourself into a swanky Lufthansa First Class seat using points and miles is an aspiration for many in this points and miles hobby.
 Part of that may come from the fact that it's not the easiest award ticket to get.
 Here's how to book Lufthansa first class using miles, plus which routes are currently operating first-class products.

 So which aircraft are actually flying Lufthansa first class right now?